 The USACE is required to coordinate with the USFWS and AGFC under the Fish and Wildlife Coordination Act (FWCA) (48 Stat.
 401, as amended; 16 USC 661 et. seq.).
 Coordination was initiated with a scoping notice; no concerns were raised by these agencies.
-Review of the Environmental Assessment will be completed during the draft release.
+No concerns were expressed by either agency during public review of the draft EA.